 A quarter of BAME employees (25 per cent) witnessed or experienced racist harassment or bullying from managers in the last two years.

-The proportion of white employees who report experiencing or witnessing racist harassment or bullying from managers has fallen since 2015.
+The proportion of white employees who report experiencing or witnessing racist harassment or bullying from managers has fallen since the Race at Work survey 2015.
 Witnessing or experiencing harassment from managers has fallen most for those from an Asian background (25 per cent down from 29 per cent), with other ethnicities seeing no change.

 Since 2015 there has been an increase in the proportion of people from a BAME background who report they have witnessed or experienced racist harassment or bullying from customers or service users (up to 19 per cent from 16 per cent).
 People of a mixed ethnicity experienced the largest increase in harassment or bullying from customers (up 7 per cent).